How to use this page?

 MPI

 You can build preCICE without MPI in case of compatibility issues with a certain solver (e.g. a closed source solver with a binary-distributed MPI version, or when running on Windows).
-To do so, use -DPRECICE_MPICommunication=OFF
+To do so, use -DPRECICE_FEATURE_MPI_COMMUNICATION=OFF

 when building with CMake.
 In such a case, you can still use TCP/IP sockets instead.
 This might, however, result in lower performance and is, therefore, not recommended if not necessary.

 Keep in mind that already PETSc should have installed MPI.
-Make sure that PETSc, preCICE, and your solvers are all compiled with the same MPI version!

 System guides